Hair Loss Treatment by a DoctorKitchener Waterloo Cosmetic Clinic and Medical Spa

 Hair Loss due to Traction Alopecia (Hair Pulling):

 Traction alopecia is a form of hair loss due to constant pulling and traction on the hair fibre.
 This is common in patients that typically wear tightly braided hairstyles and hair weaves.
-Treatment includes eliminating the hair traction cause and treating the hair with nutrition, lifestyle change, PRP, and serums.
+Treatment includes eliminating the hair traction cause and treating the hair with nutrition, lifestyle change, injection therapy, and serums.

 Why Hair Loss at Kitchener Waterloo Cosmetic Clinic:

 Regardless of the type of hair loss you have, we can help.
 A consultation with Dr. Dawood includes a full medical review to establish the cause of your hair loss.
-If need be you will be referred back to your regular doctor for treatment of any underlying medical conditions, and if you are a candidate for nonsurgical hair treatments like PRP, we will book you for a treatment appointment.
+If need be you will be referred back to your regular doctor for treatment of any underlying medical conditions, and if you are a candidate for nonsurgical hair treatments, we will book you for a treatment appointment.
 We take your care seriously and treat based on the latest medical guidelines.

 Please note our hair loss services are NOT OHIP covered.

 570 University Ave E, Unit 2 Waterloo ON, Canada N2K 4P2

 © 2019 KITCHENER WATERLOO COSMETIC CLINIC/ KW COSMETIC CLINIC / KW COSMETIC